henkelmax/better-respawn/readme.md

 This mod adds a mechanic that lets you respawn near your death location.

+## Features

-The minimum and maximum distance from your death location is configurable.
+- The minimum and maximum distance from your death location is configurable.

-You will still respawn at your bed if you return from the end or if you die in another dimension.
+- You will still respawn at your bed if you return from the end or if you die in another dimension.

-You will also respawn at your bed if you are within a certain distance of it.
+- You will also respawn at your bed/respawn anchor if you are within a certain distance of it (Configurable).
-This distance is also configurable.
+- A configurable respawn cooldown (Off by default).

 ## Functionality